petrvanblokland/DesignDesignSpace/DDS-home.md

 box = box.newInfo()
 ~~~

-After finishing [Basic coding in Python #1](#coding-in-python1), you are equiped with the basic coding skill to automate certain tasks that sometimes make a design process boring and lengthy.
+After finishing [Basic coding in Python #1](#coding-in-python1), you are equipped with the basic coding skill to automate certain tasks that sometimes make a design process boring and lengthy.

-Focus of the workshop is on very short script, only a couple of lines long, that aautomat repeating tasks in the design process.
+The workshop is focused on a very short script, only a couple of lines long, that automates repeating tasks in the design process.
 The result is a set of example scripts that can later be modified to be used in real life projects.

 You can make a selection from the following exercises.
 And it is also possible to bring your own ideas.

+#### Example exercises

 * Make a script that runs through folders with images and applies Photoshop-like filters on each of them;
 * Make a script that draws graphs based on information from a spreadsheet.
-Save the pages in PDF documents using your own layout;
+Save the pages in PDF documents, using your own layout;
 * Make a script that generates a simple website, based on content in a Markdown file.
-* Make a script that checks a font on mistakes in spacing and kerning;
+* Make a script that checks a font for mistakes in spacing and kerning;
 * Make a script that generates TTF and OTF fonts, after doing some automated operations on the outlines.

-The use of DrawBot in this workshop requires a MacOS computer.
+The use of <a href="http://drawbot.com" target="external">DrawBot</a> in this workshop requires a MacOS computer.

 Completion of workshops [Basic coding in Python #1](#coding-in-python1) and [Basic coding in Python #1](#coding-in-python2) is recommended.